UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-standard.md

 ```
 layout: side-navigation
 order: 1
-title: Writing a Standard
+title: Writing a standard
 id: SEGAS-00001
 tags:
-- standard
+- example
 ```

-### A Standard MUST have a Title
+### A standard MUST have a title

 A short meaningful name is helpful to reference in conversation.
 Don't include words like 'Standard', 'Principle', 'Pattern' or 'Guidance' where they are